If you made any changes in Pure these will be visible here soon.

 Personal Statement

-The goal of my work is to provide policy relevant research, and my experience to date has included engaging with policy makers and writing in the press, both about general economic issues and about my specific research.
+The goal of my work is to study my work is long term policy issues and to provide relevant and impactful research.
+My experience to date has included engaging with policy makers and writing in the press, both about general economic issues and about my specific research.

 Expertise related to UN Sustainable Development Goals